fuzziqersoftware/sharedstructures/README.md

     q = sharedstructures.Queue(filename, 'logarithmic', 0)

-    # add items to the queue
+    # Add items to the queue
     q.push_back(item1)  # or q.append(item1); use raw=True to skip serialization
     q.push_front(item2)  # or q.appendleft(item2); use raw=True to skip serialization

-    # remove items from the queue (raises IndexError if empty)
+    # Remove items from the queue (raises IndexError if empty)
     item3 = q.pop_back()  # or q.pop(); use raw=True to skip deserialization
     item4 = q.pop_front()  # or q.popleft(); use raw=True to skip deserialization

-    # get the number of items in the queue
+    # Get the number of items in the queue
     num_items = len(q)

 ### Priority queues